hyferdev/Ultimate_Pipeline/README.md

 # Ultimate_Pipelin
 -- Working on adding load balancer and hosted zone to the configuration --

-This Terraform configuration automates the setup of a CICD pipeline using Jenkins, Docker, and SonarQube.
+This Terraform configuration automates the setup of a CICD pipeline using Jenkins, Docker, and SonarQube. *Not implemented - We will utilize ArgoCD to pull images to a Kubernetes cluster.
 The following steps outline how to finalize the setup:

 ## Prerequisites
 - Terraform installed on your local machine.